School of Medicine

 Professor of Pediatrics (Neonatology) at the Lucile Salter Packard Children's Hospital, Emeritus

 Current Research and Scholarly Interests Neonatology; newborn jaundice, bilirubin biology and kernicterus prevention; pulmonary physiology, pulmonary functions and neonatal ventilation.
+To promote newborn screening for G6PD deficiency in USA.

 Y. Katherine Bianco